Ofloxacin: History

 Daiichi and J&J also cannibalized its own market by introducing levofloxacin, the levo-enantiomer of ofloxacin, in 1996; Johnson and Johnson's annual sales of Floxin in 2003 was about $30 million, whereas their combined sales of Levaquin/Floxin exceeded $1.15 billion in the same year.
 Johnson & Johnson withdrew the marketing application in 2009.

 Society and culture

 Available forms

 Ofloxacin for systemic use is available in multiple strengths as a tablet, an oral suspension, and an injectable solution.
 It is also used as eye drops and ear drops and is available in combination with ornidazole.

-Dosage

-Ofloxacin should be administered as described within the Dosage Guidelines table found within the most recent package insert.
-The status of the patient's renal function and hepatic function must also be taken into consideration to avoid an accumulation that may lead to a fatal drug overdose.
-Ofloxacin is eliminated primarily by renal excretion.
-However, the drug is also metabolized and partially cleared through the liver.
-Modification of the dosage is' required using the table found within the package insert for those with impaired liver or kidney function (particularly for patients with severe renal dysfunction).
-However, since the drug is known to be substantially excreted by the kidneys, the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-The duration of treatment depends upon the severity of infection and the usual duration is 7 to 14 days.

 Antibiotic use and bacterial resistance

 Resistance to ofloxacin and other fluoroquinolones may evolve rapidly, even during a course of treatment.
 Numerous pathogens, including Staphylococcus aureus, enterococci, and Streptococcus pyogenes now exhibit resistance worldwide.

 Floxacin and other fluoroquinolones had become the most commonly prescribed class of antibiotics to adults in 2002.
-Nearly half (42%) of these prescriptions were for conditions not approved by the U.S. Food and Drug Administration (FDA), such as acute bronchitis, otitis media, and acute upper respiratory tract infection, according to a study that was supported in part by the Agency for Healthcare Research and Quality.
-Additionally they are commonly prescribed for medical conditions that are not even bacterial to begin with, such as viral infections, or those to which no proven benefit exists.
+Nearly half (42%) of these prescriptions were for conditions not approved by the US Food and Drug Administration (FDA), such as acute bronchitis, otitis media, and acute upper respiratory tract infection.